jacklorusso/astro-site/src/content/post/nature-is-healing.md

 For the last few years 'micro-blogging' has been enough for me.
 Any time I really wanted to get something off my chest, I'd turn to Twitter.
 It worked!
 And it was really fun while it lasted.
 But the bird app has imploded ('X' was the final straw for me).

 Facing the fact that I need to start fresh somewhere else made me want to do things a little differently this time around.
 Own more of what I put out there on the web.
 Flex those writing muscles a little.
-Transcend the cringe factor that comes with sharing something honest and personal on the internet.
+Transcend that cringe factor that comes with sharing something honest and personal.

 Will I actually stick with it?
 We'll see!

 ## On perfectionism